-- Prof. George Schmiedeshoff may be able to support one or two summer students to participate in his NSF-funded project "Quantum criticality in rare-earth and actinide-based intermetallics" studying the thermodynamic and transport properties of novel materials at low temperatures and in high magnetic fields.
+Professor George Schmiedeshoff may be able to support one or two summer students to participate in his NSF-funded project "Dilatometric studies of quantum criticality in f-electron systems" studying the thermodynamic and transport properties of novel materials at low temperatures and in high magnetic fields.
 Interested students should contact Prof. Schmiedeshoff, Physics Dept.

 - Phone: (323) 259-1414